This group is extremely talented and gifted, Brilliant!

 Casey Poon - Soprano

 Casey Poon is a composition graduate from the Sydney Conservatorium of Music and an experienced chorister.
-She has performed in several semi-professional choirs including the Evensong Choir at Christchurch St. Laurence Sydney, under the direction of Dr Neil McEwan, and was selected for a specialist choir called 'Praeclarae Cantores' at MLC School.
+She has performed in several semi-professional choirs including the Evensong Choir at Christchurch St. Laurence Sydney, under the direction of Dr Neil McEwan, as well as the Conservatorium Chamber Choir, and was selected for a specialist choir called 'Praeclarae Cantores' at MLC School.

 Mirei Ballinger - Soprano